Taxpayers experiencing financial hardships may explore bankruptcy to discharge certain tax debts.

 The IRS can enforce collection through wage garnishment, bank levies, or property seizures.

-Filing for bankruptcy, a legal process discharging certain debts, provides a potential fresh financial start.
+Filing for bankruptcy, a legal process of discharging certain debts provides a potential fresh financial start.

 Types of Tax Debt: